gnzlbg/jemallocator/jemalloc-sys/README.md

   libc.
 This usually causes C and C++ code linked in the same program to use `jemalloc` as well.
 On some platforms prefixes are always used because unprefixing is known to cause segfaults due to allocator mismatches.

+* `disable_initial_exec_tls` (disabled by default): when enabled, jemalloc is built with the `--disable-initial-exec-tls` option.
+It disables the initial-exec TLS model for jemalloc's internal thread-local storage (on those platforms that support explicit settings).
+This can allow jemalloc to be dynamically loaded after program startup (e.g. using dlopen).
+If you encounter the error `yourlib.so: cannot allocate memory in static TLS block`, you'll likely want to enable this.

 ### Environment variables